cloudmesh-community/fa18-516-08/paper/paper.md

 | hid: fa18-516-08
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-08/blob/master/paper/paper.md)

-:o: Add Learning outcome

-:o: introduction focusses to much about what we will learn, focus on content, use the learning outcome bullet section we use in the handbook instead

-:o: introduce the problem instead

-:o: bibtex issues

-:o: urls done wrong

-The general qustion should be if this chapter is actually CLoud CoMputing and provacy and GDPR is a subsection to it.
+**:mortar_board: Learning Objectives**

+* Learn about data privacy in Cloud infrastructure
+* European Union's General Data Protection Regulation and how it effects Cloud computing for data Privacy
+* Learn about major cloud vendors data privacy readiness
+* Shift in choice of cloud infrastructure with data privacy as priority

+## Introduction

+In this chapter we discuss the problem of data privacy in multitenant cloud infrastructure.
+The personal data of cloud users and data from businesses which deal in personal user data and use cloud technology, is stored and processed in cloud infrastructure.
+How this data is transferred between entities, how it is exposed to be used and retained, the policies for data purging and how users can control their personal data has become a mandatory policy decision for cloud vendors.
+With the advent of GDPR for European Union's personal data protection, the cloud computing usage for storing and processing personal user data is changing.
+Data privacy in general has become the driving decision in choosing and opearting on cloud for many businesses.
+In subsequent sections, we will learn about cloud data privacy in the wake of GDPR and how it effects businesses across the globe.

-## GDPR Compliance and Cloud Computing
+### GDPR Compliance

 European Union's General Data Protection Regulation (GDPR) came in to effect on May 25, 2018.

-:o: this is not an introduction, but an explanation what is covered, which is fine.
-But so far there is no information covered, and we may need to discuss if this shuld be changed or deleted. we also need a learning outcome section as we use in other epubs.

-We will cover the guidance of GDPR to cloud computing and how it applies to the businesses inside and outside European Union.
-We will touch upon the terms data processor and data controllers for cloud computing as related to GDPR compliance.
-We will also cover GDPR readiness and privacy statements of some common cloud vendors like Amazon, Microsoft and Google.
-We will also present general market outlook in the wake of GDPR for preference of public vs private cloud.

-### GDPR Compliance

-The core of the GDPR comliance is to protect EU citizens from privacy and data breaches [@www-GDPR Key Changes].
+The core of the GDPR comliance is to protect EU citizens from privacy and data breaches [@www-GDPRKeyChanges].
 It aims to give back the control of personal data to citizens and residents.

 We may wonder that GDPR is applicable only for protecting EU citizens